marcelkohl/vsapi/README.md

 * Error codes returned by the API: Need to review if all the codes fits the specification and cover other error codes;
 * Documentation: Define ways to automatically generate documentation;
 * Authenticantion: Need to implement HTTP Basic authentication (htpasswd), Digest, or OAuth2;

-## License
-vsapi API Pack is a free project: you can redistribute it and/or modify it under the terms of the Apache License as published by the Apache.org.
-The vsapi is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the Apache License for more details.